nashcom/domino-startscript/rc_domino_readme.txt

 V1.4 02.04.2006
 ---------------

-- Added code in rc_domino to handle a Solaris SIGHUB issue when started manually in the shell
+- Added code in rc_domino to handle a Solaris SIGHUP issue when started manually in the shell

 - Added code in rc_domino to optional determine the UNIX user from RC script name (link)